Did you know that cricket farming in Kenya is a growing industry? More and more people are starting to farm crickets to make money.

 Cricket protein is a high-quality, sustainable protein source rich in essential amino acids.

 It is also low in fat and cholesterol.
-This makes cricket protein a great choice for people looking for healthy, sustainable protein sources.
+This makes cricket protein an excellent choice for people looking for healthy, sustainable protein sources.

 In addition to its nutritional benefits, cricket protein has a high culinary potential.
 Cricket protein can be used in various recipes, including smoothies, soups, and pasta.